Life Purpose: What Does it Mean and How to Find It?

 “what you’re good at, what the world needs, what can create success, and what you love to do.”

-‘What can create stability or success’ is the ‘rational’ part of the equation.
-It is like when you were 13 and wanted to be an actor and devote all your time to this one passion, but your parents stepped in as a voice of reason and reminded you that you can always do it but still need to have a ‘safety net’.
+It is like when you were 13 and wanted to be an actor and devote all your time to this one passion, but your parents stepped in and reminded you that you need to have a ‘safety net.’

-In order to define your purpose and discover your meaning of life purpose, simply answer these questions as honestly and objectively as possible.
-Try to avoid being negative and thinking there is nothing you are good at or being too confident about something that you might not be as good as you initially think you are.
-Try delving deep while still being objective.
+In order to discover your life purpose, simply answer these questions as honestly and objectively as possible.
+Try to avoid being negative and thinking there is nothing you are good at or being too confident about something.

 • What is something you’re good at?
-List everything you have, even remote talent or expertise in.
+List everything you have even remote talent or expertise in.

 • What do you truly love to do?
 Out of all of these things?